biserkacvetkovska/personal-website/lessons/fourth-lesson.md

 ### 📝 Task - Setup your local Git profile

-On your computer you have an application called "Command prompt" (Windows) or "Terminal" (Mac and Linux).
+On your computer you have an application called "Git CMD" (Windows) or "Terminal" (Mac and Linux).

-Open the "Command prompt" or the "Terminal" and type the following lines:
+Open the "Git CMD" or the "Terminal" and type the following lines:

 * ``` git config --global user.name "replace-with-your-github-username" ```
 * ``` git config --global user.email "replace-with-your-github-email" ```

-By executing these two lines in your "Command Prompt" or "Terminal" , you have connected Git with your GitHub profile.
+By executing these two lines in your "Git CMD" or "Terminal" , you have connected Git with your GitHub profile.

 ### 📝 Task - Create a repository on GitHub